tbassman/cs224w-project/README.md

 # Part II

+## Setup

+1. Download the `data.zip` file from this Google Drive [link](https://drive.google.com/drive/folders/1ifgVHQDnvFEunP9hmVYT07Y3rvcpIfQp) (from the original GNN-RAG authors).
+Place the contents of the `data/CWQ/` file within the data.zip in `part_II/gnn/data/CWQ/`.

+2. Also download the `pretrained_lms.zip` file from the same Google Drive link as above.
+Place the contents of `pretrained_lms` within `part_II/gnn/pretrained_lms/`.

 ## Running the models

 To run the code in this folder (for all of the sensitivity studies performed in Part II), we recommend creating a new Conda environment `conda create --name cs224w-project python=3.12`, navigating inside the `part_II/gnn/` folder, then running `pip install -r requirements.txt`.